 Prior to practicing law, Christine worked as a systems analyst and software developer for an international pharmaceutical company.
 She helped lead successful software projects from requirements generation through testing and implementation, utilizing enterprise database technologies, software development tools and design methodologies.

-Christine regularly lends her time and expertise to local and national policy teams.
-She also volunteers as a mentor to start-ups in the impact tech sector, students of the Lincoln Law School of San Jose, and students from traditionally underrepresented groups who want to pursue careers in high tech.
+Christine has provided her time and expertise to local and national policy teams.
+She also has volunteered as a mentor to start-ups in the impact tech sector, students of the Lincoln Law School of San Jose, and students from traditionally underrepresented groups who want to pursue careers in high tech.

 In her free time, Christine enjoys hiking and live music, spending time with her family, including exploring Bay Area craft breweries and wineries with her husband, and studying ancient texts.